Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Union of polyhedra formulation

 This is visualized in Figure \ref{example_tree_not_ideal}, where $f^{(1)}(w)$ is the blue line, $f^{(2)}(w)$ is the red line and the ensemble $0.5(f^{(1)}(w)+f^{(2)}(w))$ is the purple dashed line.
 The \textit{union of polyhedra} formulation for this is as follows:

-A basic feasible solution for this formulation is $w=1,~ z_1^{(1)}=0, ~z_2^{(1)} =1, ~ z_2^{(1)} =0.5,~ z_2^{(2)} =0.5,~ y=3.25$, which is not integral, so the formulation is not ideal.
+A basic feasible solution for this formulation is $w=1,~ z_1^{(1)}=0, ~z_1^{(2)} =1, ~ z_2^{(1)} =0.5,~ z_2^{(2)} =0.5,~ y=3.25$, which is not integral, so the formulation is not ideal.
 Furthermore, the projected solution, $w=1,~ y=3.25$, is not in the convex hull of $0.5(f^{(1)}(w)+f^{(2)}(w))$, so the formulation is not sharp.
 This can be observed in Figure \ref{fig:graph_ensemble}, where the convex hull of the graph of the tree ensemble is shown in shaded purple.
 The extreme points of $Q^{proj}$ projected into $w,y$ space are shown with hollow circles.
-As can be observed, there are two extreme points of $Q^{proj}$ that lie outside the convex hull of the graph. \Halmos \end{example}

-We also provide an example illustration that adding additional constraints to the feature vector, which may be useful for many practical applications, is not ideal.

-\begin{example}[Adding additional constraints to a tree is not ideal] Take the tree from Figure \ref{fig:simple_dec_tree}.
+As can be observed, there are two extreme points of $Q^{proj}$ that lie outside the convex hull of the graph. \end{example} We also provide an example illustrating that adding additional constraints to the feature vector, which may be useful for many practical applications, is not ideal. \begin{example}[Adding additional constraints to a tree is not ideal] Take the tree from Figure \ref{fig:simple_dec_tree}.
 Suppose that we add a simple constraint that $w_1+w_2 \leq 3$.
 Suppose additionally that there are upper and lower bounds on each feature, such that $0 \leq w_1, w_2\leq3$.
 The \textit{union of polyhedra} formulation is:

-This has a fractional solution $w_1 = 2/3,~ w_2= 7/3,~z_1= 2/3,~z_2= 0.0,~z_3= 1/3$, so it is not ideal.\Halmos
+This has a fractional solution $w_1 = 2/3,~ w_2= 7/3,~z_1= 2/3,~z_2= 0,~z_3= 1/3$, so it is not ideal.